 Don’t Assume A Real Estate Agent Works For You

-Never, ever assume a real estate agent works for you.
+Never, ever assume a real estate agent works for you with out having a disclosure signed.
 Always make sure you understand the relationship the agent your speaking with has with you.
-For example a home buyer can buy a home with any of these types of real estate agency.
+For example a home buyer can buy a home with any of these types of agency.

 Quite frankly so can a seller, though rare.
-I have seen sellers list their home with transactional agents, knowingly or not, I am not sure.
+I have seen sellers list their home with facilitators, knowingly or not, I am not sure.

 Why?
 How you interact and what you tell your buyer’s agent will be very different than how you would interact and tell a seller’s agent or a facilitator.
 Neither owes you confidentiality and can use information you have disclosed against you.